-At the last iF Salon, a captivating collection of game designers, entrepreneurs, educators, and professional players gathered at Intentional Futures space to eat dinner and talk games.
+At a recent iF Salon dinner, a captivating collection of game designers, entrepreneurs, educators, and professional players gathered to talk games.
 Our question for the night was how games can be used to change minds and provoke life-improving behaviors among its players.

 Participants were enthusiastic about the fundamental benefits of game-playing, like winning and losing gracefully, waiting your turn, and learning how to interact with people of different ages.
 For kids, learning how not to cheat and developing a desire to not cheat is a developmental win.
 Over time, players can improve confidence and social skills, develop empathy, and combat loneliness.
 Those insights applied equally to Dungeons & Dragons, Minecraft, and poker, among many others.